 I’m pleased to announce that my latest article about one of my compositions ‘We Lived in the Gaps between the Stories.’
 (2017) has been published in the latest ‘Women and Music’ journal (vol 22, 2018).
 More information about this journal’s … Continue reading Recent Publication: Women & Music Journal

 I will be giving a talk at the University of Leeds in December.
 More information will be available here at some point.
 My talk is based on my PhD thesis, and is titled ‘”avant garde” and “Avant Garde”: A Practice-Led Investigation’.
-Below is an abstract for the talk: ‘avant garde’ and ‘Avant Garde’: one term denotes artistic … Continue reading ‘avant garde’ and ‘Avant Garde’: A Practice-Led Investigation
+Below is an abstract for the talk: ‘avant garde’ and ‘Avant Garde’: one term denotes artistic progression, the other describes a fixed concept.
+Both fuel artistic practice.
+The terms are easily and often confused and this goes someway to blurring the boundaries between being progressive and adhering to a style.
+This talk examines and compares these two definitions by way of … Continue reading ‘avant garde’ and ‘Avant Garde’: A Practice-Led Investigation

 I have recently completed editing a multi-authored book based on the proceedings of the (Per)Forming Art Symposium which I founded in 2015.
 I am pleased to announce that the book will be available via the Cambridge Scholars Publishing website from the 1st October, 2016.
-This publication is based on the proceedings of the first (Per)Forming Art event, which took place … Continue reading (Per)Forming Art: Performance as Research in Contemporary Artworks
+This publication is based on the proceedings of the first (Per)Forming Art event, which took place September, 2015.
+More information regarding this event can be found here.
+Further information regarding this publication can be found on the (Per)Forming Art website.
+Below is a book description, which is also available on the Cambridge Scholars Publishing website: Book Description: The acts of composing and … Continue reading (Per)Forming Art: Performance as Research in Contemporary Artworks

 I have recently organised a symposium that explores performance and composition and practice-led research.
 More information can be found here.
 Continue reading (Per)Forming Art Symposium